olgarion/assignments/Assignment 5 Block Chain/README.md

 Input amount and output are different, my understanding this is done to pay a small fee for the validation Total Input 0.04661949 BTC
 Total Output 0.04658008 BTC

+Next day I checked this transaction and I can see that it was confirmed.
+Ths is the update: (https://www.blockchain.com/btc/tx/43e4b6f8d660734dcc17496bb022ff0770aa9be7af2655468c11bc097294e12b)
+*'This transaction was first broadcast to the Bitcoin network on November 29, 2022 at 6:09 PM GMT.
+The transaction currently has **92 confirmations** on the network.
+At the time of this transaction, 0.04658008 BTC was sent with a value of $762.67.
+The current value of this transaction is now $786.85.'*

 ## b) Dashboard of Doom.
 Look at and comment Miko Hirvelä's crypto mining dashboard.
 Explain the current state of cryptocurrency mining.
 Relate your explanation to Miko's presentation and dashboard.
 What possible scenarios do you see for cryptocurrencies in the future?